 Failure to complete and return the immunization record will lead to a hold being placed on registration.
-Immunization forms from other agencies will be accepted as long as the FMU requirements are met.
+Immunization forms from other agencies will be accepted if the FMU requirements are met.

 All students can expect the following:

-- To be provided with courteous, considerate care, as well as being treated with respect.
+- Provision of courteous, considerate care, as well as being treated with respect.

-- To privacy and confidentiality with regard to treatment and medical records.
+- Privacy and confidentiality with regard to treatment and medical records.

-- To review your medical records in the company of a professional, but they remain the property of Student Health Services.
+- Review of your medical records in the company of a professional, but they remain the property of Student Health Services.

-- To be informed of the effectiveness of treatment, and to know of possible risks, side effects, or alternate methods of treatment.
+- Information regarding the effectiveness of treatment, and to know of possible risks, side effects, or alternate methods of treatment.

-- To refuse treatment, or to ask for a second opinion or an alternative course of treatment, and to be informed of the medical consequences of their actions.
+- Option to refuse treatment, or to ask for a second opinion or an alternative course of treatment, and to be informed of the medical consequences of their actions.

-- To be informed of personal responsibilities involved in seeking medical treatment and maintaining health and well being after treatment.
+- Information regarding personal responsibilities involved in seeking medical treatment and maintaining health and well-being after treatment.

 While FMU does not have a preferred insurance carrier, students may acquire insurance from the following vendors and services, depending upon their needs and requirements.
 International Students are required to maintain certain levels of insurance coverage as indicated below.

-General health insurance may be purchased through the national Health Insurance Marketplace at: www.healthcare.gov.
+General health insurance may be purchased through the national Health Insurance Marketplace.
 Students should explore their options carefully as coverage, premiums, and eligibility varies.